CorvaeOboro/ultima_online_mods/README.md

 # Installation / Patching
-download from above clicking code > download as zip > extract then using the multipatcher select the txt file for the mod ( ART_MagicScrolls.txt )
+download from above clicking code > download as zip > extract then using the Mulpatcher > Features > Autopatch select the txt file for the mod ( ART_MagicScrolls.txt ) and set Art(s) as catergory. then back to Settings to Save the Art mul .

 software guide and additional mods by Gaechti : http://www.burningsheep.ch/finished.html